chunky-dev/docs/ChunkyDocs/docs/user_interface/chunky_ui.md

 - `Export chunks to ZIP` - Exports selected chunks to a .ZIP archive
 - `Export view to PNG` - Exports current map view to a .PNG image

 - `Delete selected chunks` - WARNING - Delets currently selected chunks.
+Chunks will be generated again when the world is opened again in Minecraft.
 Chunky is **NOT** responsible if you do not have a backup.

 ---